Readify/madskillz/README.md

 - I take my PD seriously and realise it is valuable to both myself and to Readify.
 - I reach out to my peers and leadership group to develop my PD plan.

-#### I am happy to go on a journey with the team.
+#### I am an egoless, team oriented developer.
 - Other team members genuinely want me on their team.
 - I happily take responsibility for what I produce.
 - I avoid going dark and I know when to call out for help.
-- Even when I disagree with something I continue work enthusiastically and learn from the journey.
+- Even when I disagree with something I continue to work enthusiastically, learning from the others in the team.
 - Every venture has mundane tasks and I work happily and diligently through them.
 - I go out of my way develop a friendly and professional rapport with my customer and their team members.
 - My contributions to team discussions are net-positive, informative and helpful.